elastic/rally/README.md

 ### Getting started

 * Clone this repo: `git clone git@github.com:elastic/rally.git`
-* Open `rally/config.py` in the editor of your choice and change the configuration.
-This is not really convenient but we're getting there, promise. :) The idea is to have a setup script that will ask for those values and put them in `~.rally/rally.cfg`.
-* Run rally from the root project directory: `python3 rally/rally.py`.
+* Verify the Python installation: `python3 --version` should print `Python 3.4.0` (or higher)
+* Install Rally and its dependencies: `python3 setup.py develop`.
+Note: this will change when Rally is available in the Python package repos.
+* Run Rally: `esrally`.
+The first time it will prompt you for some values and write them to the config file `~/.rally/rally.ini`.
+* Rerun Rally: `esrally`.
+It is now properly set up and will run the benchmarks.

 ### Command Line Options

-Rally provides a list of supported command line options when it is invoked with `--help`.
+Rally has a list of supported command line options.
+Just invoke `rally.py` with the option `--help`.

 ### Key Components of Rally